Goda’s Slave – Chapter 13: Full of Kanna Rava

 Kanna fell splashing into the water.

 She waved her arms around in a panic automatically, fighting against her own waves, as if her body had fallen into some watery abyss.
-Luckily, the distance to the lake floor was negligible, and so she caught her footing quickly and she only got a bit of water in her nose.
+Luckily, the distance to the lake floor was not far, and so she caught her footing quickly and she only got a bit of water in her nose.
 Kanna coughed and looked up at Goda with distaste.

 But Goda only quietly smiled.